-The Chart API that
+The Chart API that just works.

 Drop production-ready, fully customizable charts into your React app in minutes, not engineer-months.
 One config object.
 Zero headaches.